-• Speeches (300 points)
+• Speeches (275 points)

 - You will deliver two major speeches and a group video in the course.
 More information about speech purposes and topics, instructions, and assessment methods will be included in the modules.
-Below you will find basic information about each speech. - The Introductory Speech will be delivered to your audience live in Collaborate. - The Persuasive Policy Speech will be delivering to your audience in real-time using Collaborate.
-Additionally, this speech will require you to use a PowerPoint Presentation. - The Group Video Project will be a collaborative effort between your assigned group members where you will create a persuasive message through a video that will be submitted as a link.
+Below you will find basic information about each speech. - The Introductory Speech will be delivered to your audience live in Collaborate. - The Persuasive Policy Speech will be recorded and uploaded to Blackboard.
+This speech requires the use of a Presentation Aid.
+Sspeeches should be uploaded as a URL link.
+I will take points off if you upload in MP4 or MOV format. - The Group Video Project will be a collaborative effort between your assigned group members where you will create an infograph to show a specific aspect of Communication

-Post Speech Evaluations (75 points)
+• Post Speech Evaluations (50 points)